Kyrobi/Cynagen/Files/Rules.md

 **b).** Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) are allowed as long as they are not being promoted.
 YouTube videos, Google links, Twitch, and external sites are allowed provided you're sensible with them - no linking to a virus, NSFW, or the like.

-**c).** If you advertise on the server, you will be punished depending on the severity and frequency of the advertisement.

-**d).** Advertising your in-game products is fine; you are allowed to promote your plot shop and products you are selling in-game as long as it isn’t excessive (excessive being a period of time where you think won't annoy players on the server).

 ## 3. Be Respectful to everyone.
 **a).** You are allowed to swear on this server, but you may not direct your language toward another user with intent to be harmful.
-Staff will decide if the language is used to harm others.
-If you'd like to debate your case, you will need to provide evidence that you’re not violating the rule.

 **b).** Demeaning rhetorics are not allowed anywhere on the server (builds, chat, books, signs, etc).